gourab-sinha/Udacity-Item-Catalog-Application/README.md

 C. If python3 project.py gives error that might be for dos and unix format difference.
 To over come install
 1. run sudo apt-get install dos2unix on gitbash terminal/cmd
 2. run dos2unix application.py on gitbash terminal/cmd

-D. Unreachable issue may be cause due to ignoring 'https://'
+D. Unreachable issue may be caused due to ignoring 'https://'. 'https://' must be included as Flask app run with ssl_context.

+# Note
+Facebook recently restrict usage of its applications and apis through http connection.
+Now Facebook only allows 'https' connections.
+To usage or navigate all the paths 'https://' should be included at begining of the url.
+To create custom certificate and key run

+1. sudo pip install pyopenssl
+2. sudo pip install Werkzeug --upgrade
+3. openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365